 All automotive engines are lubricated with oil and when oil is churned by moving parts, pressure is produced.
-There is also a small leakage passed piston rings, that produces positive pressure in the crankcase.
-Many years ago, this pressure was simply vented into the atmosphere.
-Today the PCV system handles the tasks.
+There is also a small leakage passed piston rings and valve guides, that produces positive pressure in the crankcase.
+Many years ago, this pressure was simply vented into the atmosphere by a road-draft tube and breather cap.
+Today the PCV system handles this task and other things.

 The PCV system is relatively simple.
-An inlet hose allows filtered air to enter the engine.
-Most of the time this air is drawn through the engine air filter.
-On a few designs there is a separate inlet filter.
-The filtered air flows, and exits through another hose, connected to manifold vacuum.
-Engine vacuum draws fumes from the crankcase and burns them harmlessly in the engine.
-Relieving this pressure helps to prevent oil leaks and oil consumption.
+An inlet hose connects to a filtered air source.
+This is used to replace air that is drawn out of the engine.
+Most of the time this air is supplied through the engine air filter.
+On a few designs there is a separate inlet filter that cleans the incoming air.
+This filtered air flows through the engine, picking up fumes and vapors.
+The air exits through another hose, connected to manifold vacuum.
+The flow of air draws fumes from the crankcase and burns them harmlessly in the engine.
+This also creates a slight vacuum, relieving any pressure that may build.
+Negative pressure helps to prevent oil leaks and oil consumption by the engine.

-The PCV system helps keep moisture, a major contaminant, out of the oil
+The PCV system helps remove moisture, a major contaminant, from the oil

 When an engine is run, a good deal of heat is generated.
 As the engine cools, condensation forms.
-The engine oil absorbs this moisture and attempts to hold it.
-After a period of time the moisture becomes too much and begins to attack the metal parts of the engine.
+Engine oil additives absorb this moisture and hold it in suspension.
+In time the moisture content exceeds the capacity of the additives.
+When this occurs, moisture begins to attack the metal parts of the engine causing damage.

-Moisture is not remove by the engine oil filter as it too is a liquid.
-This is one reason why oil must be changed and why with short trips, it must be changed more often.
-As the engine reaches full temperature, after about 20 minutes of driving, the heat of the oil causes the moisture to begin boiling.
+Moisture contamination flows through the engine oil filter, as it too is a liquid.
+This is one reason why oil must be changed.
+Short trips make the problem far worse as the engine does not reach full temperature.
+Oil should be replaced more often when average driving distance is under ten-miles.
+As the engine reaches full temperature, after about 20 minutes of driving, the heat of the oil causes the moisture to boil.
 If the vehicle is driven far enough, the PCV system will scavenge much of this moisture from the oil, in the form of steam.
 This is one reason vehicles can go further between oil changes when the average trip is very long.
 With short trips, this does not occur, requiring more frequent oil changes.
-The type of driving determines oil change needs, far more than the number of miles driven.
+The type of driving determines oil change needs, and is a better guide than the number of miles driven.

 If the PCV system fails, severe sludge buildup and oil leaks can occur